eclifford/grunt-wdsync/README.md

 # grunt-wdsync

-> The best Grunt plugin ever.
+> Grunt plugin for publishing files to WEBDAV

 ## Getting Started
 This plugin requires Grunt `~0.4.5`